 Doomer hopes Dumas is right, and knows some really smart people who see it this way.
 However, Doomer being a Doomer, thinks that these same technologies could make armies essentially unbeatable by humans, removing any risk to mistreating civilian populations.
 Also, why would prosperity just start spreading all the sudden?

 Doomer thinks virtual reality might be the only way to keep the population pacified while cutting them off from more and more material resources.
 This kind of world might be among the best realistically possible outcomes.

 Mr. Dumas thinks about his food coming from restaurants and grocery stores.
 He would fight, especially in online arguments, to defend all of those things.
 It is, after all, his way of life.

 Doomer knows his food comes from the soil.
-He is terrified about how our current industrial agricultural practices deplete the soil, and sees a world where petroleum is drawing down and oil-made fertilizers flush once through the soil as the death sentence for billions of people.
+He is terrified about how our current industrial agricultural practices deplete the soil, and sees a world where petroleum is drawing down and oil-made fertilizers flushed once through the soil leading to run-off as the death sentence for billions of people.
 We need radical change.
 And Doomer is a Doomer because he doesn’t think humanity can get its act together in time.